remiliacorp/boogi/content/investment_scheme/remilia_shares.md

 ## RST Supply

 The total supply of RST will never exceed 15,000.
-10,000 is scheduled to be minted and sold over the next 2 years.

-5,000 additional will be set aside in the Remilia Treasury, minted when needed to be distributed to founding member's of the collective, and as incentives for future collective members and artist collaborations.
+10,000 RST is scheduled to be minted and sold over the next 2 years, with 5,000 RST set aside in the Remilia Treasury, minted when needed to be distributed to founding member's of the collective, and as incentives for future collective members and artist collaborations.

 | RST Supply | Amount | Price |
 |-|-|-|